feeleen/OzonSellerApi/README.md

 ```

-There are still a lot commands to implement
+There are still a lot of things to do